survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 T> It is possible to get a more controlled environment by using a solution such as [Vagrant](https://www.vagrantup.com/) or [nvm](https://www.npmjs.com/package/nvm).
 Vagrant comes with a performance penalty as it relies on a virtual machine.
 Vagrant is particularly useful in a team: each developer will have the same environment, usually close to production.

+W> The webpack configuration of the book has been written the language features supported by Node.js 6 in mind.
+If you are using an older version, you may either have to adapt or process your webpack configuration through Babel as discussed in the *Processing with Babel* chapter.

 ## Setting Up the Project

 To get a starting point, we should create a directory for our project and set up a *package.json* there. npm uses that to manage project dependencies.
 Here are the basic commands: